mojohealy/mojohealy/content/post/points_on_the_board/index.md

 The conditions of completion for each of these stages are loosely defined; they are done when I am satisfied they are mostly done.

 The stages I have used are:
-* _Tiny text_: I have drafted an abstract, following the tiny text approach described by [Pat Thomson](https://patthomson.net/) and Barbara Kamler in their book _[Writing for Peer Reviewed Journal](https://books.google.com.au/books/about/Writing_for_Peer_Reviewed_Journals.html?id=xZn-ZPdug8EC&redir_esc=y)s_.
+* _Tiny text_: I have drafted an abstract, following the tiny text approach described by [Pat Thomson](https://patthomson.net/) and Barbara Kamler in their book _[Writing for Peer Reviewed Journals](https://books.google.com.au/books/about/Writing_for_Peer_Reviewed_Journals.html?id=xZn-ZPdug8EC&redir_esc=y_.
 For me, I have not really started a writing project until this is done.
 * _Ethics_: I have received ethics approval for my project.
 Of course, not all projects need this, in which case I enjoy a free bonus point.
-* _Collect data_: I have collected my data, cleaned it and organised, and stored it appropriately.
+* _Collect data_: I have collected my data, cleaned and organised it, and stored it appropriately.
 * _Analyse data_: I have completed my analysis of the data, exported figures and tables, and written notes to highlight the most important findings.
-* _Outline_: I have sketched out a [fat outline](https://withoutbullshit.com/blog/fat-outline) of my article, based on an analysis of some exemplars from my target journal and with a target word count for each section.
+* _Outline_: I have sketched out a [fat outline](https://withoutbullshit.com/blog/fat-outline) of my article, based on an analysis of some exemplars from my target journal, with a target word count and selection of key citations for each section.
 * _Intro_: I have drafted the introduction, literature review, and thesis statement of the article.
 * _Methods_: I have drafted the methods section of the article.
 * _Results_: I have drafted the results section and formatted any tables and figures.